New US coronavirus case may be 1st from unknown origin

 The outbreak, which began in China, has infected tends of thousands of people in more than three dozen countries, with the vast majority in mainland China.

-The new virus is a member of the coronavirus family that’s a close cousin to the SARS and MERS viruses that have caused outbreaks in the past.
+The new virus is a member of the coronavirus family that can cause colds or more serious illnesses such as SARS and MERS.

 The virus can cause fever, coughing, wheezing and pneumonia.
 Health officials think it spreads mainly from droplets when an infected person coughs or sneezes, similar to how the flu spreads.